nutanix-japan/nai-llm/docs/airgap_nai/airgap_nai_pre_reqs.md

     The download and upload of the container images will be done in one ``docker push`` command which will use the internal Harbor container registry details.

-    ``nkp`` command will do this in a three-step process.
+    This will be a two-step process.

-    1. Updload the container images from the downloaded ``nai-2.x.x.tar`` to the jumphost VM local docker images store
+    1. Upload the container images from the downloaded ``nai-2.x.x.tar`` to the jumphost VM local docker images store
     2. Upload it to the internal Harbor container registry

 1. Since we will be using the same internal Harbor container registry to upload container images, make sure the following environment variables are set (these were already set during air-gap NKP preparation)